devinekask/development-expert-f19/week04-ai/README.md

 There are a few examples available in vanilla javascript as well on [the ml5-examples repo](https://github.com/ml5js/ml5-examples/tree/master/javascript).

-A lot of the things we're doing in the course, is based on the [Beginners Guide to Machine Learning in Javascript](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YPSwT06y_AEYTqIwbeam3y) from [Daniel Shiffman / The Coding Train](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw).
+A lot of the things we're doing in the course, is based on the [Beginners Guide to Machine Learning in Javascript](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6YPSwT06y_AEYTqIwbeam3y) from [Daniel Shiffman / The Coding Train 🚂](https://www.youtube.com/channel/UCvjgXvBlbQiydffZU7m1_aw).
 Make sure to watch that particular playlist for a step-by-step, more in-depth explanation of some of the ML5 apps we're building.

 ### Image Classifier